 Body Ecology Kefir Starter

 The kefir starter is basically a symbiotic colony of bacteria and yeast.
 And when you add this colony to milk, the microorganisms start producing beneficial compounds such as organic acids, bioactive peptides, exopolysaccharides, hydrogen peroxide, ethanol, diacetyl, and bacteriocins.
-Such compounds contribute to the taste of kefir.
+Such compounds contribute to the taste and texture of kefir.

 The box contains six packets.
 One packet can be used for up to eight quarts of kefir.
 The starter allows you to create several batches from the previous one.
 Try using about six tablespoons of the previous batch to start fermenting your next batch of Kefir.